influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/automatic-upgrade.md

 - Kapacitor Batch-style TICKscripts work with the 1.x read compatible API.
   Existing Kapacitor user credentials should continue to work using the [1.x compatibility API](/influxdb/v2.0/reference/api/influxdb-1x/).
-- InfluxDB 2.0 has no subsriptions API and does not support Kapacitor stream tasks.
+- InfluxDB 2.0 has no subscriptions API and does not support Kapacitor stream tasks.
   To continue using stream tasks, write data directly to both InfluxDB and Kapacitor.
   Use **Telegraf** and its [InfluxDB output plugin](/{{< latest "telegraf" >}}/plugins/#influxdb) to write to Kapacitor and the [InfluxDB v2 output plugin](/{{< latest "telegraf" >}}/plugins/#influxdb_v2) to write to InfluxDB v2.